Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Introduction

 Cold atomic gases provide an ideal playground for the study of the nonequilibrium impurity dynamics, due to possibility to control and manipulate the quantum entities on the atomic size, developed advanced spectroscopic methods and high-resolution imaging techniques, as well as the possibility to fine-tune interactions using the Feshbach resonances \cite{grusdt2025impurities}.
 Experimental realizations of one-dimensional systems of bosons with impurities thus provide a promising testing bed for our predictions \cite{palzer2009quantum,2012quantum,fukuhara2013quantum,Meinert945}.

 The paper is organized as follows.
 Sec.~\ref{sec:model} introduces the model.
 In Sec.~\ref{sec:mean-field}, we study the mean-field equation of motion and its variations.
 Namely, we point out some shortcomings of a widely used equation of motion and propose another one.
-For both equations, we review the stationary-state solutions and analyze their properties.
-Sec.~\ref{sec:quench} considers a time-evolution after the impurity-boson interaction is quenched on, by providing numerical solutions of the time-dependent equations of motion.
-We present and characterize the panorama of different regimes.
-The conclusions and discussion are given in Sec.~\ref{sec:conclusions}.
+For both equations, we review the properties of the stationary states.
+Sec.~\ref{sec:quench} investigates the time-evolution after the impurity-boson interaction is quenched on, by providing numerical solutions of the time-dependent equations of motion.
+Initially, the impurity has a finite velocity, while the bosons are in their ground state.
+We present and characterize a panorama of different regimes.
+The main results are as follows: (i) We show that in a large interval of sufficiently big initial impurity velocities, the final impurity velocity remains almost constant while the remaining momentum is carried by the dispersive density shock waves.
+The dynamics of heavy impurities is substantially different, and this regime disappears. (ii) We demonstrate that a hydrodynamic theory reveals temporal velocity oscillations of fast heavy impurities, and show that the oscillations are amplified at weak impurity-boson coupling.
+This phenomenon was predicted for strongly coupled fast impurities with the mass similar to the mass of the bosons, immersed into a system of strongly interacting bosons \cite{QFlutterNature,knap2014quantum}.
+It was stressed that this phenomenon can not to be captured by a hydrodynamic approach \cite{QFlutterNature}. (iii) A very heavy impurity, with mass bigger than the critical one, relaxes by emitting both solitons and density waves.
+In the close vicinity of the termination points of the metastable branches, the relaxation slows down significantly and the impurity changes the initial direction of motion.
+The paper concludes with a summary of main findings and their discussion presented in Sec.~\ref{sec:conclusions}.